yaikobzeray/dev-journal/activity_log.md

 Added JWT authentication to FastAPI using python-jose.
 Implemented access and refresh token rotation.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Thursday, 04 April 2024 — Entry 5

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*